BOUCHERCON STANDING RULES

 B. Amendments to the Rules may be proposed by a Member or the Board.

-C. Proposed amendments shall be written and shall be distributed and discussed at a General Members
+C. Proposed amendments shall be written and shall be distributed and discussed at a General Members Meeting; when

-F. The current Robert’s Rules of Order shall be used when Bylaws and Standing Rules do not address a
+F. The current Robert’s Rules of Order shall be used when Bylaws and Standing Rules do not address a situation.

-G. The Chair shall rule on matters relating to rules, subject to a majority Vote of the Members.
+G. The Chair shall rule on matters relating to Rules, subject to a majority vote of the Members.